redexp/simple-store/README.md

 `bower i simple-state-store`

-Lib will look for CommonJS or AMD or will be added global class called `SimpleStore`.
+Lib will look for CommonJS or AMD or will add global class called `SimpleStore`.

 # Constructor